 Minimum age: Kids must be at least 13, and are only allowed to use an account owned by a parent.

-Expected earnings: There are so many variables at play, but it’s not unrealistic to expect to make a few hundred dollars a year selling crafts on Etsy.
+Expected earnings: There are many variables at play when selling on Etsy, but it’s not unrealistic for a motivated kid to make a few hundred dollars per year on the site.

 Summary: You can find kits in craft stores that allow kids to easily make things like soaps or candles.
 There isn’t much upfront cost with these kits, and there’s no need to make a lot of stock — these items are quick to produce, so they can be made as orders come in.

 Parental involvement: A parent must set up the Esty store.
 Your biggest responsibility will probably be to make sure your kid is responsible, meaning that he or she stays on top of orders and gets them ready to ship in a timely manner.

 Learn more: Check out our post “How to Make Money on Etsy” for a detailed walkthrough of how to get started.

 #3.
 Open a Snack Stand

 Minimum age: Any age, although younger kids will need supervision.

 Expected earnings: If you hit the right event, a kid can really make some nice money.
 On a busy day, $20 to $50 might not be unrealistic.

 Summary: A lemonade stand is the classic example of a fun way for a young kid to make money, but there are so many other angles.
 If it’s a warm day, cold bottles of water and little cups of watermelon chunks might be a hot commodity.
 Or on a cold day, an older kid might offer cups of hot cocoa or cider.